 The claims adjuster will investigate your case and offer a non-negotiated settlement for repairs or reimbursement to resolve your claim.

-Homeowner’s insurance is much like car insurance and providing coverage for damages and bodily injury.
+Homeowner’s insurance is much like car insurance and provides coverage for damages and bodily injury.
 The insurance company will evaluate: